 MySQL のデータベース トラブルシューティング

 To prevent problems with character encoding, for consistency, we recommend to use Unicode character encoding UTF-8 among all the entities of your system.
+To avoid problems with 4-byte characters, we recommend utf8mb4.
 See Configuring Database Character Encoding for more details.

 Full details of MySQLs character support is available here: http://dev.mysql.com/doc/mysql/en/charset.html